rainmankim/SAP_automation_python/README.md

 This repository will explain how you can automate SAP log-in and execute T-code.
 If you can do that, you can easily figure out the rest, using Stefan's recorder.
 I am keeping things simple here to avoid confusion

+In this use-case, I am not using PyAutoGui or OpenCV.
+Those things can be used but Stefan's recorder is much faster in automating SAP-related jobs.
 ```